“It’s more than baseball … It’s life!”

 The RBI program at the Boys & Girls Clubs of Greater Kansas City gives boys and girls, ages 5-18, the opportunity to play baseball and softball, all the while learning the importance of teamwork, leadership and life skills.

 Thanks to our partners—the Kansas City Royals, KCMO Parks & Recreation Department and the Negro Leagues Baseball Museum—the Boys & Girls Clubs began operating the RBI program in Kansas City in 1996.
 Since then, the program has continued to grow.
-Click here to learn more about the RBI program in Kansas City.
+Click here to join or to learn more about the RBI program in Kansas City.

 Here’s a look at RBI’s evolution: